musanefmacalatas/python-programming/README.md

 - `13_if_else_comparison.py` – Demonstrates how to use if, elif, and else statements with comparison operators to find the maximum value among three numbers.
 - `14_dictionary_lookup.py` – Demonstrates how to use dictionaries with `in` and `is not None` checks to validate key existence, handle missing values, and format output with f-strings.
 - `15_while_loop.py` – Demonstrates how to use a while loop with conditionals and user input to simulate a simple store, update variable values, control program flow with break, and display messages using f-strings.
+- `16_guessing_game.py` – This is a simple Python guessing game built using while loops and if-else statements.
+The program asks the player to guess a predefined word (SPIDERMAN).
+The player has a maximum of 3 attempts to guess correctly.

 ## 🎯 Goal